YasserNull/chest-overlay/README.md

 ## Requirements
 - **Touch screen**: This pack works only on touch screen devices.

-## Why Chest Overlay?
-If you want to prank players on servers, this is for you.

 ## Installation
 You can download and install **Chest Overlay** via one of the following methods: